ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 ## Closures
 Closures are probably one of the most confusing concepts when someone with a classical object-oriented background comes to JavaScript.

-Resig's definition of
-it: **closures allow a function to access all the variables, as well as other functions, that are in scope when the function itself is declared.**
+Resig's definition of it: *"closures allow a function to access all the variables, as well as other functions, that are in scope when the function itself is declared."*

-Later in the chapter: **That's what closures are all about.
-They create a "safety bubble," if you will, of the function and the variables that are in scope at the point of the function's declaration [...]
-This "bubble," containing the function and its variables, stays around as long as the function itself does.**
+Later in the chapter: *"That's what closures are all about.
+They create a 'safety bubble,' if you will, of the function and the variables that are in scope at the point of the function's declaration [...]
+This 'bubble,' containing the function and its variables, stays around as long as the function itself does."*

 Let's look at some code samples to go over the main use cases for closures.